-Switzerland has developed a strategic concept on the protection of civilians that is based on a comprehensive approach, in conjunction with namely the ICRC, the WHO and UNICEF.
+Switzerland has developed a strategic concept on the protection of civilians that is based on a comprehensive approach, in conjunction with namely the ICRC, the

+WHO and UNICEF.
 It aims at contributing to the protection of the civilian population against the humanitarian consequences of armed conflicts - antipersonnel mines and explosive remnants of war being one of them.
 In the framework of the mine action strategy 2016-2022, Switzerland commits itself to support relevant projects aiming at providing assistance to victims of mines (and ERW) in the countries where Switzerland is active in the domain of development cooperation.
 The objective is to alleviate the victims' suffering by securing better access to medical care, supporting their socio-economic reintegration, and promoting observance of their rights.

-At the operational level, Switzerland financed various projects in the field of victim assistance, social and economic reintegration, as well as risk prevention in countries such as Colombia, Croatia or Myanmar with the following partners: the International Committee of the Red Cross (ICRC), the Geneva International Centre for Humanitarian Demining (GICHD), Danish Refugee Council (DRC) and Handicap International.
+At the operational level, Switzerland financed various projects in the field of victim assistance, social and economic reintegration, as well as risk prevention in countries such as Bosnia-Herzegovina, Colombia, Libya, Myanmar, Syria and Ukraine in collaboration with the local authorities and the following partners: the International Committee of the Red Cross (ICRC), the Geneva International Centre for Humanitarian Demining (GICHD), Danish Refugee Council (DRC) and Handicap International.